imranpciu/Ami-Coding-Pari-Na/README.md

   > Active virtual environment: pipenv shell
 4. Install the required packages:
   > pip install -r requirements.txt
+5. Apply database migrations:
+  > python manage.py migrate
-5. Create a superuser to access the Django admin interface(optional):
+6. Create a superuser to access the Django admin interface(optional):
   > python manage.py createsuperuser
-6. Run the development server:
+7. Run the development server:
   > python manage.py runserver
-7. Access the application in your web browser at: http://127.0.0.1:8000/
+8. Access the application in your web browser at: http://127.0.0.1:8000/
-8. Finallay signup and then login
+9. Finallay signup and then login

 # The application provides the following API endpoints: